 Evaluating one’s life in the light of the Last Things

-I think it’s kind of good to make an annual self-evaluation during Holy Week.
+I think it’s good to make an annual self-evaluation during Holy Week.

 Here’s a reflection on the last things, which I’ve based on Dr. Peter Kreeft’s discussion in his book Fundamentals of the Faith.
 He has a chapter on each of the Last Things.
 From those essays, I’ve constructed a self-interview of sorts.
 It’s an opportunity to make an evaluation of our lives in light of things ultimate.